yodaaawg/WindowTransparency/README.md

 You can also fully integrate the script with your system by placing it into your startup folder so you dont need to execute it everytime:
 1. Press `Win + R`.
 2. Type `shell:startup`
 3. Put the script inside the folder.
+(It works with both files)

 ---